Dev-Dipesh/railway_poc/README.md

 10. [Further Challenge](#10-further-challenge)

 ## 1. About
-I created this POC to demonstrate leveraging various features of Railway during development, building, and deployment.
-There are significant room for improvement in the POC, but the focus is to demonstrate the use of Railway to boost developer productivity.
+I developed this POC to showcase the capabilities of Railway throughout its development, building, and deployment phases.
+While there's considerable potential for refinement in the POC, the primary intent is to highlight how Railway can enhance developer efficiency.

-This is an RSS application.
-Where following basic API based operations are supported:
+This application is RSS-based and supports the following API-based functionalities:

-1. Healthcheck endpoint for service
+1. A healthcheck endpoint for the service.
-2. User can register and login
+2. User registration and login capabilities.
-3. User can add feeds to their profile
+3. Ability for users to add feeds to their profiles.
-4. Redis is used as both cache server and celery queue
+4. Redis functions both as a cache server and a celery queue.
-5. A celery task worker runs consistently to listen for new tasks in queue
+5. A celery task worker operates continuously, monitoring the queue for new tasks.
-6. Postgres is used as the persistance datastore
+6. Postgres serves as the persistent data storage solution.
-7. A simple cron script app that can use Railway's CRON to run on fixed schedule and query internal services via API endpoint.
+7. There's a basic cron script app which utilizes Railway's CRON.
+This runs at predefined intervals, querying internal services through an API endpoint.

 ## 2. App Architecture
 ![App Architecture Diagram](/img/Railway%20-%20App%20Architecture.jpg)